cmdoptesc/dj-big-pun-names/README.md

 ### Names I'm omitting:

-  * bands like The Dandy Warhols because they're not known for making electronic music (but [George Crustanza](https://georgecrustanza.bandcamp.com/releases) is sooo good)
+  * bands like The Dandy Warhols because they're not known for making electronic music

-  * folks with under 1000 followers on Soundcloud, or haven't been written up on RA. anyone can create some music and throw up a Soundcloud/Bandcamp profile, so I'd like to avoid that until they're better known. for the record, [Trill Nye](https://soundcloud.com/trill_nye) is a great name.
+  * folks with under 1000 followers on Soundcloud, or haven't been written up on RA. anyone can create some music and throw up a Soundcloud/Bandcamp profile, so I'd like to avoid that until they're better known.

+### The List of Pun Names

 DJ Name | Existing Entity
 --- | ---